epth/3rd_person_game/README.md

 my first game,the 3rd person game

 About:
-    Currently this project is just a demo,the sword man will not attack the wolf man,and there is a shooter tscn exist in the Scene directory,you can replace the swordman with it,maybe its a worth trying for newer to godot.
+    Currently this project is just a demo,the sword man can't damage the wolf man,and there is a shooter ass6.5.tscn exist in the Scene directory,you can replace the swordman in world scene with it,maybe its a worth trying for newer to godot.

 Tip:
     To open this project you need build Godot with module futari-addon,otherwise may cause crash:tscn cant open etc..